Angel Love #2 (September, 1986)

 I know I may have been a bit tough on the Angel scenes this issue, and while they did drag a bit, I feel they were necessary.
 Wendy’s silliness would become a touch to saccharine and irritating without cuts to Angel’s living-breathing after school special.
 Angel’s character, it seems, is one that may not have much experience asserting herself… looking out for her best interests.
 She is a transplant into the city, from the much smaller Scranton, Pennsylvania.
 It is interesting to watch her reactions to what many folks may have perceived city life to be.

 I grew up in New York City and from an early age we were instructed to fear and expect a few certainties about life in the big city, including drug-use, gangs, and AIDS.
-If you were to ask a six-year-old me (which is the age I was when this issue was released), I would likely think that all grown-ups (and teenagers for that matter) that I didn’t know either used drugs, was in a gang, or had AIDS.
+If you were to ask a six-year-old me (which is the age I was when this issue was released), I would likely think that all grown-ups (and teenagers for that matter) that I didn’t know either used drugs, were in a gang, or had AIDS.
 They had us so wound up, many of us were scared to even use the school bathrooms for fear of being forced to do cocaine, beaten up by a gang, or injected with AIDS while in there.

 The Wendy scenes, we silly and fun.
 They were the perfect distraction from Angel’s relationship crisis.
 I’m glad this series came out when it did, as I’m sure today Wendy would be a “Youtube Superstar” or tattoo-covered selfie-taking cipher.